oracle/tribuo/docs/PackageOverview.md

   - `hash` - An implementation of feature hashing which obfuscates any feature names that are stored in a `Model`.
 Hashing prevents feature names from leaking out of the training data.
-  - onnx - Classes for exporting models in ONNX format.
-These classes are independent of the rest of Tribuo and could be used by other projects on the JVM.
-  - provenance - Provenance classes for Tribuo.
+  - `provenance` - Provenance classes for Tribuo.
 Provenance tracks the location and transformations of datasets, the parameters of trainers, and other useful information.
   - `sequence` - A sequence prediction API.